 As I am a ‘survivor’ of Norway, I thought I’d share a real outlook on what it is like to move to Norway.
 Hopefully this will expose some of the misconceptions for ‘new-movers’ so they can make better choices.
 This is not a pessimistic view but a ‘preparing for the worst, hoping for the best’ point of view.
 But remember, there are always two sides to every story, so after reading this one check out the other side with the post: Why Live in Norway

 Why people choose Norway

 Below are some of the seemingly positive benefits of living in Norway and factors that help people decide on Norway.
-However, be very, very careful on basing your decision to move to Norway on them.
+However, be very, very careful basing your decisions to move to Norway on them.
 They are not always what they seem:

 Moving to Norway for Social Benefits:

 Some people want to come to Norway because they think the government will support them with social benefits.
-However, in Norway, the attitude is that everyone is a worker and pulls their own load.
+However, in Norway, the attitude is that everyone is a worker and not only pulls their own weight but helps others too.
 Even though this is a ‘socialist’ country, ‘equal rights’ has gone far beyond ‘rights’ and many choices are hindered to try and make everyone ‘equal’.
 If a Norwegian has to work for their food and keep, so do you.

 Social Welfare/National Insurance Scheme